franklongford/ColECM/README.rst

 		-out		Name of simulation output file
 		-ndim		Number of dimensions (2 or 3)
 		-nstep		Number of timesteps in simulation
-		-mass		Mass of each of collagen bead in red. units -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units
+		-save_step	Number of timesteps between each saved restart and trajectory file -mass		Mass of each of collagen bead in red. units -vdw_sigma	Van de Waals radius of collagen beads in red. units -vdw_epsilon	Van de Waals energy in red. units